Kate Middleton Reportedly 11 Weeks Pregnant & Too Sick To Take George To 1st Day Of School

 At a reported 11 weeks along, Kate Middleton’s apparently experiencing awful morning sickness — SO much so that she reportedly won’t be able to take Prince George to his 1st day of school as planned!

 Looks like Kate Middleton, 35, is missing out on Prince George‘s, 4, very first day of school thanks to Hyperemesis Gravidarum — aka her intense morning sickness, according to Daily Mail.
-Stating that the Duchess of Cambridge is “highly unlikely” to be well enough to accompany her son to his first day to school on Sept.
+Stating that the Duchess of Cambridge is “highly unlikely” to be well enough to accompany her son to his first day of school on Sept.
 7, the publication also claims she wanted to be there so badly, but her nausea is just too extreme.
 On top of that, Us Weekly reports that Kate is 11 weeks along in her pregnancy!
 And while the royal family wanted to wait a bit longer to announce the happy news, they decided it was best to make the reveal when they did due to Kate’s condition.
 Click here to see adorable pics of the royal family.

 However, before Kensington Palace released their pregnancy statement, they announced just last week that both Kate and Prince William, 35, would be taking little George to school at Thomas’s Battersea in London, but since then, a lot has changed, as the palace announced days later, on Sept.
 4, that Kate is expecting the couple’s third child.
 “It’s looking highly unlikely now,” a source told the media outlet about Kate taking the little prince to school.
 “The Duchess wanted more than anything to be there.
 It’s a big day for her son.
 But she has been really very sick this week.”
 Poor Kate!
 Apparently Kate is suffering from the same morning sickness she had when she was expecting both Princess Charlotte, 2, and George.